edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 Now let's add a user with a credentials relationship.

 Let's define the `Accounts` module inside `getting_started_with_ecto/accounts/accounts.ex`.
-Inside of that module, we will define a function called `create_users_with_credentials` that takes one argument with map as the default.
+Inside of that module, we will define a function called `create_users_with_credentials` that takes one argument with a map as the default.
 In this function, we will validate the user and credentials and insert them both into the database.
 Here's how that looks like:

 ```elixir
 defmodule GettingStartedWithEcto.Accounts do